DKAce330/Job-page-web-scrubber/README.md

 **Installation:**

-As this is a python script, you will need python https://www.python.org/downloads/ All libraries are downloaded and handled by the program.
+As this is a python script, you will need python https://www.python.org/downloads/

-For now, installation requires manual download and installation of chrome driver, this may be automated in the future https://chromedriver.chromium.org/downloads https://www.computerhope.com/issues/ch000549.htm
+For now, installation requires manual download and installation of chrome driver, this may be automated in the future.
+Please ensure that you have the most recent version of chrome. https://chromedriver.chromium.org/downloads https://www.computerhope.com/issues/ch000549.htm

+After installation of required programs, run the installer .bat file.
+This sets up a virtual environment for python and downloads the required libraries.

 **Usage:**